Updated Fri. Sep. 8, 2017, How Do I Amend a Living Trust.

 Amending a Revocable Trust, in Most Cases, is Simple.

 Revocable Trusts formed during your lifetime are typically designed to be easily “revoked” or modified.
 Because a Revocable Trust is meant to replace your Will, it should take into consideration the fact that life brings change.
 Over time you may wish to alter your preferences.

-I would need to see your Revocable Trust to point out the clause, but there should be a paragraph that states the trust is revocable in full, at that you are free to make amendments.
+I would need to see your Revocable Trust to point out the clause, but there should be a paragraph that states the trust is revocable in full and that you are free to make amendments.

 Granted that it might be easy to change your trust, but do so carefully.
 Modifying the trust is like changing your Will.
 If you make a mistake or are unclear, you could unintentionally void a gift, create litigation or create a taxable event.
 Further, you must use the correct language to show that your Amendment does not completely void the remainder of the Trust.
 I have seen people try to amend a Revocable Trust by adding a gift, but they instead modified the trust so that only the single gift existed.
 As a result, all the rest of the assets then passed under the rules of intestacy.
 A terrible result!